Trap Jesus

-Which teams have a legitimate reason to not be happy about either the 24 team playoff format, or the revised lottery?
+Which teams have a legitimate reason to not be happy with the new playoff format and/or lottery?

 Is the revised lottery official?